archesproject/arches-docs/docs/deployment/arches-in-production.rst

-Add Allowed Hosts and CSRF Trusted Origins to Settings
+Add Allowed Hosts, CSRF Trusted Origins, and Session Cookie Secure to Settings
 ======================================================

 ``ALLOWED_HOSTS`` acts as a critical safeguard against HTTP Host header attacks, ensuring that your Arches application only responds to valid hostnames.
 On the other hand, ``CSRF_TRUSTED_ORIGINS`` is instrumental in fortifying your application against Cross-Site Request Forgery (CSRF) attacks by specifying trusted origins for the submission of forms.
-Both of these settings are required for Arches to work properly in production.
-These settings are described in more detail in the `Django documentation <https://docs.djangoproject.com/en/5.0/ref/settings/#allowed-hosts>`_.
+Finally, ``SESSION_COOKIE_SECURE`` ensures that the cookie containing user authentication information is only transmitted over HTTPS.
+Each of these settings is required for Arches to work properly in production.
+These settings are described in more detail in the `Django documentation <https://docs.djangoproject.com/en/4.2/ref/settings/#allowed-hosts>`_.

 1. *Allowed Hosts*: In ``settings.py`` (sometimes set via ``settings_local.py``) you will need to add multiple items to the list of ``ALLOWED_HOSTS``.
 Consider the following example: